Getting The New iPhone 15? Read This First

 You might think to yourself, “But I want that new iPhone!
 It’s so shiny and new!”

-Well, if you’re determined to get that new iPhone when it comes out, then go for it.
+Well, if you’re determined to get that new iPhone when it it is available for pre-order on 22 September 2023, then go for it.
 However, you probably should NOT do the following things when you’re considering whether to buy it or not.

 Do not take a personal loan that you cannot pay